Llyn Padarn

 Most of Llyn Padarn is owned by Gwynedd Council and is part of Padarn Country Park.
 Whilst kayaking, rowing and sailing are permitted on the lake, powered craft require permission to use it.
 Bangor University Rowing Club row at Llyn Padarn.

 In April 2014 Llyn Padarn was designated as Bathing Water under the Bathing Water Directive (2006/7/EC).

-The outflow of Llyn Padarn is on the northern shore and is called Afon Rhythallt, which passes by the village of Brynrefail, Gwynedd and becomes Afon Seiont below Pont Rhythallt, near Llanrug.
+The outflow of Llyn Padarn is on the northern shore and is called Afon Rhythallt, which passes by the village of Brynrefail, and becomes Afon Seiont below Pont Rhythallt, near Llanrug.
 It reaches the sea at Caernarfon.

 Padarn Country Park is located on the northern flank of the lake, including Coed Allt Wen, a rare and ancient sessile oak woodland.
 Both the woodland and Llyn Padarn are designated as Sites of Special Scientific Interest.

-The Llanberis Lake Railway also runs along its eastern bank and various recreational activities take place on the lake, especially during the summer.
+The Llanberis Lake Railway also runs along its northeastern bank and various recreational activities take place on the lake, especially during the summer.
 These include canoeing, boating and fishing.
 The lake was the venue for the rowing events of the 1958 British Empire and Commonwealth Games.

+A lone birch tree grows just off the south western shore, a short walk from the Llanberis Water Sports Centre carpark.
+The tree, about 18' high in 2020, has become a celebrity and well-known to walkers and photographers under the name "The Lonely Tree" (or sometimes just "The Lone Tree").

 Former local bus company Padarn Bus, which operated between 1979 and 2014 from a base at nearby Llanberis, was named after the lake.

 Llyn Padarn is named after Padarn, an early 6th century saint, who has a church dedicated to him in Llanberis.